Romulo-Moraes/Romulo-Moraes/README.md

 speed and simplicity, supporting currently only x86 and x64 instructions set, for Nasm assembler.

 <h2>R-matrix 💻</h2>
-This is a program for Linux terminal written in C that simulate a matrix on screen, it is costumizable, characters and background color can be changed to another colors.
-The project use the library Holiday for argument parsing but this lib already is inside the project, beeing header-only.
+This is a program for Linux terminal written in Rust that simulate a matrix on screen, it is costumizable, characters and background color can be changed to another colors and operations speeds is costumizable too.
+This project already existed written in C programming language, however, was used by me to learn a bit more about Rust.

 <h2>R-clock 🕐</h2>
 This is also a program for Linux terminal written in C that show a clock in terminal screen, has some costumizations